 MOUNTING-The 872-A/872 must be mounted vertically, base down.
 COOLING-Provision should be made for adequate air circulation around the tube, because cooling is accomplished by convection.
 The temperature of the condensed-mercury in the 872-A/872 should be kept within the ranges given under "MAXIMUM RATINGS".
 This temperature should be maintained at 40 degrees plus or minus 5 degrees C for most satisfactory operation of the tube.
 To measure the condensed-mercury temperature a thermocouple or small thermometer may be attached to the bulb in the area designated on the outline drawing, using a very small amount of putty.
-A condensed-mercury temperature lower than the recommended value raises the voltage at which the tube becomes conducting and tends to reduce the life of the filament.
-A temperature higher than recommended lowers the voltage at which the tube becomes conducting and tends to increase the life of the filament, but reduces the peak inverse voltage rating of the tube.
+A condensed-mercury temperature lower than the recommended value raises the voltage at which the tube becomes conducting and tends to increase the life of the filament.
+A temperature higher than recommended lowers the voltage at which the tube becomes the peak inverse voltage rating of the tube.
 When it is necessary to use a shield around the 872-A/872, care must be taken to insure ade-quate ventilation and maintenance of normal condensed-mercury tem-perature.
-ELECTRICAL MOUNTING-The 872-A / 872 must be mounted vertically, base down.
+ELECTRICAL MOUNTING-The 872-A/872 must be mounted vertically, base down.

-FILAMENT VOLTAGE-For maximum tube life, the filament voltage as measured directly at the filament pins, should be held at the rated value of 5.0 volts.
+ELECTRICAL FILAMENT VOLTAGE-For maximum tube life, the filament voltage as measured directly at the filament pins, should be held at the rated value of 5.0 volts.
 Unavoidable variations in filament voltage must be kept within the range of 4.75 to 5.25 volts.
 A filament voltage less than the minimum recommended value may cause a high tube voltage drop, with consequent bombardment of the filament and eventual loss of emission.
 A filament voltage higher than the recommended maximum value will also decrease the life of the filament.
 CAUTION SHOULD BE OBSERVED IN MEASURING THE FILAMENT VOLTAGE, AS THE FILAMENT CIRCUIT MAY BE AT A HIGH D-C POTENTIAL.
+The plate-circuit rature of each tube to the tide of the tide.

-The plate-circuit return of each tube should preferably be connected to the center tap of the transformer winding supplying the filament voltage; if this cannot be done, the return should be connected to that side of the filament to which the cathode shields are connected (pin No. 2).
+The plate-circuit return of each tube should preferably be connected The plate-circuit return of each tube should preterably be connected to the center tap of the transformer winding supplying the filament voltage; if this cannot be done, the return should be connected to that side of the filament to which the cathode shields are connected (pin No. 2).
 When the filaments of two or more tubes are connected in parallel, the filament terminals to which the cathode shields are con-nected should be joined.
-These precautions are recommended to insure uniform starting voltage for each tube when several are used in a given circuit.
+These precautions are recommended to insure uniform starting voltage for each tube when several are used in a given circuit uniform starting voltage for each tube when several are used in a given circuit.

-circuit.
 The filament of the 872-A/872 should be allowed to reach operating temperature before the plate voltage is applied.
 Under normal condi-tions, a delay of approximately 30 seconds will be required.
 The delay time should be increased if there is any evidence of arc-back within the tube.
 In radio transmitter applications the filament should be kept at its rated voltage during "standby" periods to avoid delay due to warm-up.
 It is desirable to use a protective relay in the plate circuit to prevent the application of plate voltage before the filament has reached operating temperature.
 This relay should have a time delay adjustable up to a maximum of one minute.